Rudbeckia fulgida Goldsturm

 Black Eyed Susan

-1999 Perennial Plant of the Year 18-24" tall x 24" wide (seed propagated).
-"Goldsturm" continues to increase in popularity because gardeners find it irresistible when they see a big plant in flower.
+Details1999 Perennial Plant of the Year 18-24" tall x 24" wide (seed propagated).
+Rudbeckia fulgida "Goldsturm" (Black Eyed Susan) continues to increase in popularity because gardeners find it irresistible when they see a big plant in flower.
 This is a long-blooming cultivar, with lots of golden-orange black-eyed daisies forming a tidy dome of color for many weeks in late summer.
 Most Rudbeckias are biennial but "Goldsturm" is a true perennial variety, getting bigger and better each year.
+Everblooming.
+No deadheading needed but flowers can be harvested for reblooming.
+Cut back in late fall or wait until mid-spring.

 |Common Name||Black Eyed Susan|